-The pros and cons of buying property through an LLC in 2022
+The pros and cons of buying property through an LLC

 Investing in real estate is a business, so it’s perfectly natural to want to own rental property using an entity like a limited liability company (LLC).
 However, when it comes to buying property through an LLC and obtaining financing, it might feel like you’ve run into a brick wall.